retroriff/supercollider-px/README.md

 Additionally, we can set parameter automations with `Nfx.vstController.set(1, 1)`

-## Play: A Notes Handler with Midi Support
+## Play: A Notes Handler with MIDI Support

 Custom pattern player designed to handle degrees, and can send MIDI messages based on incoming pattern data.
 It also helps to manage MIDI-related functionalities within SuperCollider, providing a way to control MIDI events and output.